sablier-labs/docs/docs/contracts/v2/guides/08-snapshot-voting.md

 1. The first option is to use the `withdrawable-recipient` policy alongside `erc20-balance-of`.
 Doing so will aggregate tokens streamed but not withdrawn yet, as well as tokens in the user's wallet.
 2. The second best option is using `reserved-recipient` with `erc20-balance-of`.
-It will aggregate: tokens streamed but not withdrawn yet, unstreamed funds (accessible in the future) and finally, tokens in the user's wallet.
+Will aggregate: tokens streamed but not withdrawn yet, unstreamed funds (accessible in the future) and finally, tokens in the user's wallet.

 ### Details and Caveats